ChemoCentryx, Inc. (NASDAQ:CCXI) Given Consensus Rating of “Buy” by Analysts

-Shares of ChemoCentryx, Inc. (NASDAQ:CCXI – Get Rating) have earned a consensus rating of “Buy” from the eight brokerages that are covering the stock, Marketbeat reports.
-One analyst has rated the stock with a sell recommendation, one has assigned a hold recommendation, five have given a buy recommendation and one has assigned a strong buy recommendation to the company.
-The average twelve-month target price among brokers that have issued a report on the stock in the last year is $75.00.
+Shares of ChemoCentryx, Inc. (NASDAQ:CCXI – Get Rating) have earned an average recommendation of “Buy” from the eight ratings firms that are currently covering the firm, MarketBeat.com reports.
+One research analyst has rated the stock with a sell rating, one has issued a hold rating, five have assigned a buy rating and one has assigned a strong buy rating to the company.
+The average 1-year target price among analysts that have updated their coverage on the stock in the last year is $75.00.

-Several research analysts have recently issued reports on the stock.
-StockNews.com cut shares of ChemoCentryx from a “hold” rating to a “sell” rating in a report on Thursday, March 10th.
-Stifel Nicolaus reiterated a “buy” rating and issued a $85.00 price objective on shares of ChemoCentryx in a report on Friday, March 18th.
+Several research analysts recently commented on the company.
+Stifel Nicolaus reiterated a “buy” rating and issued a $85.00 price target on shares of ChemoCentryx in a research report on Friday, March 18th.
+StockNews.com downgraded shares of ChemoCentryx from a “hold” rating to a “sell” rating in a research note on Thursday, March 10th.

-A number of large investors have recently modified their holdings of CCXI.
-Total Clarity Wealth Management Inc. bought a new stake in ChemoCentryx during the fourth quarter worth approximately $29,000.
-CWM LLC purchased a new stake in shares of ChemoCentryx in the 4th quarter valued at approximately $37,000.
-UMB Bank N A MO purchased a new stake in shares of ChemoCentryx in the 4th quarter valued at approximately $37,000.
-Paragon Capital Management Ltd purchased a new stake in shares of ChemoCentryx in the 4th quarter valued at approximately $42,000.
-Finally, US Bancorp DE lifted its position in shares of ChemoCentryx by 57.1% in the 3rd quarter.
-US Bancorp DE now owns 3,083 shares of the biopharmaceutical company’s stock valued at $53,000 after acquiring an additional 1,121 shares in the last quarter.
-Hedge funds and other institutional investors own 70.58% of the company’s stock.
+Several institutional investors and hedge funds have recently made changes to their positions in CCXI.
+Total Clarity Wealth Management Inc. purchased a new stake in shares of ChemoCentryx during the fourth quarter valued at $29,000.
+CWM LLC acquired a new position in ChemoCentryx during the fourth quarter valued at $37,000.
+UMB Bank N A MO acquired a new position in ChemoCentryx during the fourth quarter valued at $37,000.
+Paragon Capital Management Ltd acquired a new position in shares of ChemoCentryx in the fourth quarter worth about $42,000.
+Finally, US Bancorp DE raised its position in shares of ChemoCentryx by 57.1% in the third quarter.
+US Bancorp DE now owns 3,083 shares of the biopharmaceutical company’s stock worth $53,000 after acquiring an additional 1,121 shares during the period.
+70.58% of the stock is currently owned by hedge funds and other institutional investors.

+ChemoCentryx (NASDAQ:CCXI – Get Rating) last issued its quarterly earnings data on Tuesday, March 1st.
+The biopharmaceutical company reported ($0.58) earnings per share for the quarter, missing the Zacks’ consensus estimate of ($0.57) by ($0.01).
+The firm had revenue of $2.32 million for the quarter, compared to analysts’ expectations of $3.49 million.
+ChemoCentryx had a negative net margin of 408.87% and a negative return on equity of 40.75%.
+During the same quarter in the previous year, the business earned ($0.43) EPS.
+On average, equities analysts expect that ChemoCentryx will post -1.69 EPS for the current fiscal year.

 ChemoCentryx, Inc, a biopharmaceutical company, focuses on the development and commercialization of new medications for inflammatory disorders, autoimmune diseases, and cancer in the United States.
 It offers TAVNEOS (avacopan), an orally administered selective C5aR inhibitor for the treatment of adult patients with severe active anti-neutrophil cytoplasmic autoantibody-associated vasculitis.